 Zinfandel (zin-fan-dell) is a full-bodied dark-skinned red wine.
-The origins of the grape are found in Italy and Croatia.
+The origins of the grape are found in Italy and Croatia, with historical significance tied to the cultivation of Vitis vinifera, a species domesticated in the Caucasus around 6000 BC and spread to Europe, particularly the Mediterranean region.
 Recent DNA testing proves the Zinfandel grape is identical to Italy’s Primitivo grape.
-If you’re a Zinandel wine lover check out some Primitivo!
+Zinfandel holds an important place among other grape varieties cultivated in the U.S., such as Napa Cabernet Sauvignon and Willamette Valley Pinot Noir, showcasing the diverse landscape of American wine.
+If you’re a Zinfandel wine lover check out some Primitivo!

 When you taste Zinfandel it often explodes with candied fruitiness followed by spice and often a tobacco-like smoky finish.
 The primary flavors of Zinfandel are Blackberry, Blueberry, Boysenberry, jam, 5 spice powder, sweet tobacco, Nutmeg, Vanilla, Gravel, and Star Anise.